ElementsProject/elementsproject.org/README.md

 “It's nice working on something without millions of BTCs resting on it, and still have a path to production use.”

 ## Current Elements
-These are the features under currently under investigation as part of the Alpha dev sidechain.
+These are the features currently under investigation as part of the Alpha dev sidechain.

 ####Confidential Transactions
 *Principal Investigator: Greg Maxwell* [[_Peer reviewed technical details_](https://github.com/ElementsProject/elementsproject.github.io/blob/master/confidential_values.md)]